How to Authenticate Evidence in California: A Legal Guide

 Legal Requirement: Evidence Code § 1400–1402

-The court judge decides whether the threshold is met.
-If authentication is properly supported, the jury will then decide the weight and credibility of the evidence
+The trial judge decides whether the threshold is met.
+If authentication is properly supported, the jury will then decide the weight and credibility of the evidence.

 The Most Common Methods for Authenticating Evidence